The-Commit-Company/raven/README.md

 1. Send messages to all members in your organization (in an "open" channel), or just in your team in a private channel.
 2. Create new channels for your team and your team members.
-3. Send text messages 💬, code blocks 💻, emojis 😆, files 📑 and images 📸 (file support coming soon).
+3. Send text messages 💬, code blocks 💻, emojis 😆, files 📑 and images 📸.
 4. Mention users in your messages with "@"
 5. Don't strain your eyes 👀 - Raven supports dark mode 🌙
-5. Collaborate on the go with the Raven mobile app 📱 (coming soon).
+5. Collaborate on the go with the Raven mobile app 📱 (in progress).

 <hr>